alexander-soare/little_experiments/action_multimodality.md

 Finally, I also tried an experiment with [VQ-BeT](https://sjlee.cc/vq-bet/simulated_index.html).
 This is a GPT-style transformer that predicts action tokens.
 The "multi-modality" comes from the fact that it predicts a categorical distribution over possible tokens and we use multinomial sampling to select one.
 We can definitely see the multinomial nature of the multimodality in the GIF below!

 ![](.images/vqbet_multimodal.gif)

+What's very cool about VQ-BeT is that the action tokens are learned with a VQ-VAE, so we are looking at purely learned modes in the GIF above 🤓.

 ---